csalmeida/ruby-classes-and-modules/README.md

 All times include fractions of a second which is important for comparisons.

-The fastest way to get the current time in Ruby is using `Time.now` class.
+The fastest way to get the current time in Ruby is using the `Time.now` class method.
 It will return the current time with the default format.
 Alternatively, a Unix timestamp can also be retrieved.

 ```ruby
 # dates-and-times/time.rb